 - Topping will still be moist but should not jiggle.

-- Sprinkle a little toasted coconut on top and serve.
+- Sprinkle a little toasted coconut on top.